UtrechtUniversity/yoda/docs/design/publication_process.md

 	- Flag package for retry

-Step 11: Secure copy metadata for YODA MOAI server
+Step 11: Secure copy metadata for Yoda MOAI server
 - Use secure copy to push combi XML to MOAI server
 - On failure:
 	- Flag package for retry